PowerShell/PowerShell/docs/building/internals.md

                 pwrshplugin.pdb
 ```

-Have the dlls signed and run `nuget pack` from the parent of the `runtimes` folder where `psrp.windows.nuspec` resides.
+Have the DLLs signed with `authenticode dual` certificate and run `nuget pack` from the parent of the `runtimes` folder where `psrp.windows.nuspec` resides.
 Be sure to use the latest recommended version of [nuget.exe](https://www.nuget.org/downloads).

 Publish latest nupkg to https://powershell.myget.org/feed/powershell-core/package/nuget/psrp.windows.

+`PowerShell.Core.Instrumentation.dll` NuGet package is created the same way, but in a separate directory following the same layout above.
+To create a new NuGet package for `PowerShell.Core.Instrumentation.dll`, you will need the `PowerShell.Core.Instrumentation.nuspec` found in the repo under `src\PowerShell.Core.Instrumentation`.

+Publish latest nupkg to https://powershell.myget.org/feed/powershell-core/package/nuget/PowerShell.Core.Instrumentation.

 ### libpsl